YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

   4. Constant Subtraction:  `p = p - k;`
   5. Subtraction of one pointer from another:  `m = p - q;`

 Also remember that the pointer takes on the base type of the variable address we are pointing to.
-In the case of an integer variable, the pointer will be of base type int which takes up 4 bytes of memory on most modern PCs.
+In the case of an integer variable, the pointer will be of base type 'int' which takes up 4 bytes of memory on most modern PCs.

 So when we perform arithmetic on a pointer, the size in bytes of the base type is used, meaning when we increment a int pointer (p++) the increment will move the pointer forward 4 bytes in memory.
 If we add 4 to a pointer (p=p+4) we will move the pointer 4 base units or 16 bytes forward in memory.